Lumi-supercomputer/lumi-userguide/docs/storage/lumio/auth-lumidata-eu.md

 This page displays all of the projects that are associated with your account.
-It shows the project number, project description, set storage quota, in GB, for a specific project and how much of said quota is used up.
-Additionally this page allows to create the necessary authentication keys, which are required for accessing the object storage.
+It shows the project number, project description, set storage quota, in GB, for a specific project, and how much of said quota is used up.
+Additionally, this page allows creating the necessary authentication keys, which are required for accessing the object storage.

 <figure>
   <img